The older you get, the more you realise that there is actually no such thing as normal.

 Growing up, I had only heard the term ‘Schizo’ used as a derogatory reference for someone who was aggressive and violent, or at the very least, extremely confused.

 Early on, I failed to even make the connection between the term ‘schizo’ and schizophrenia because those initial descriptions were so far removed from the stoic yet loving woman that I knew.

-Visiting a psychiatric ward as child, is a fairly confusing and confronting situation.
+Visiting a psychiatric ward as a child is a confusing and confronting situation.

-And walking these dimly lit corridors, flanked by mother, were the first instances that it ever occured to me that anyone actually saw my grandmother as ‘different.’
+And walking these dimly lit corridors, flanked by mother, were the first instances that it ever occurred to me that anyone actually saw my grandmother as ‘different.’